2017–18 Missouri Tigers men's basketball team: Previous season

 The Tigers finished the 2016–17 season 8–24, 2–16 in SEC play to finish in a tie for 13th place.
 As the No. 14 seed in the SEC tournament, they defeated Auburn in the first round before losing in the second round to Ole Miss.

 On March 5, 2017, head coach Kim Anderson was asked to step down as head coach of the Tigers following the season.
 He was allowed to coach the team in the SEC tournament.
 On March 15, the school hired Cuonzo Martin as head coach.

 Offseason

-Shortly after his hiring at Missouri, Cuonzo Martin hired Michael Porter Sr. as an assistant coach.
+Soon after his hiring at Missouri, Cuonzo Martin hired Michael Porter Sr. as an assistant coach.
 Shortly thereafter, after being released from his commitment to Washington following the firing of Washington head coach Lorenzo Romar, Porter's son, No. 2 overall recruit Michael Porter Jr., committed to Missouri to play for the 2017–18 season.
-Nearly two months later, his younger brother, Jontay Porter, would join the family to play in Missouri this season.
+Nearly two months later, his younger brother, Jontay Porter, joined the family to play in Missouri this season.